Terms of Business

 Destination of funds

 We are professionally and legally obliged to keep your affairs confidential.
 However, solicitors may be required by anti-money laundering legislation to make a disclosure to the National Crime Agency where they know or suspect that a transaction may involve money laundering.
 If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.
-We may have to stop working on your matter for a period of time and may not be able to tell you why.
 We do not accept liability for any loss or delay that may be caused to you in complying with this legislation.

 We may be required by law to reveal certain information and documents about you to authorities such as the Police or HM Revenue and Customs in relation to matters such as tax, fraud and money laundering.
 In the unlikely event we may have to share information with third parties, you agree to waive our duty of confidentiality and “legal professional privilege” relating to your matter.